The Mole (Australian TV series) season 3: Episode 1

 Rescue Jump: After meeting for the first time on board a large boat, the players were told to don wetsuits and prepare for their first assignment, for $10,000, which was to board a helicopter and simulate a rescue jump into the ocean, from 10 meters in height.
 The players went up in the helicopter in pairs, and although a few of them were frightened, particularly Thao, all of them jumped and the money was won.

 Luggage Repack: Immediately after the Rescue Jump, the players were told to prepare to take a plan to trip to Gold Coast.
 They first had to lighten the amount of luggage they were taking on board with them, and were told that the men had a room to change and unpack luggage and the women the same.
-What they weren't immediately told was that the men were unpacking the women's bags and the women the men's.
+What they were not immediately told was that the men were unpacking the women's bags and the women the men's.
 Each kilogram that they unpacked from the bags was worth $100 for the kitty.
 Some of the items that were discarded became important as the season went forward, such as Thao's Elmo doll and Joe's bodybuilding food.
 The men removed 40 kilos from the women's bags, and the women removed 44 kilos from the men's.
 This was rounded up to $9,000 total winnings.

 Whitewater Rafting: The players were taken to the Gwydir River, made more turbulent by releasing water from the Copeton Dam, and told to raft a 1 kilometer section of the river, for $10,000.
 If all of them, put into three groups of four, remained in their rafts after a kilometer, $10,000 would be won, but for each person who fell out, $2,000 would be lost.
 Each raft had a guide, but it was up to the contestants to provide the rowing power and most of the steering.
 Before the assignment properly started, the host offered to allow anyone, even the entire group, to back out and not risk losing $2,000 for falling out of the raft.
 They all decided to press on.
 The first two rafts made it to the halfway point, but the one transporting Crystal-Rose, Janet, Joe, and John tipped over after moments, putting all of them in the water and instantly losing $8,000.
 At the halfway point, the host then offered the eight remaining rafters another opportunity to bail out, but they again declined.
 Both boats made it to the finish, and $2,000 was won.